 But before we get to the coffee-making exercise, it is important to understand what exactly we are working with.
 The Pour over Coffee Maker is made of the following components:

 RELATED READ: How Much Caffeine is in a Cup of Pour Over Coffee?

 The Coffee Grinder

-It is most important part of the coffee maker as it is used in grinding of the coffee beans.
-So whether you will be using a manual or electric grinder you are well advised to ensure it is a burr grinder.
+It is the most important part of the coffee maker as it is used in grinding of the coffee beans.
+So whether you will be using a manual or electric grinder you are well-advised to ensure it is a burr grinder.

-Stainless steel filters which are multi-use will allow some sediment into your cup of coffee but will not absorb any of the oils.
-Finally the cloth filters they are a mixture of both stainless and paper filters.
+Stainless steel filters that are multi-use will allow some sediment into your cup of coffee but will not absorb any of the oils.
+Finally the cloth filters are a mixture of both stainless and paper filters.

 Gooseneck Drip Kettle